peterclifton/movshrink/README.md

 - `movshrink` is a shell script that acts as a wrapper around the `ffmpeg`[^1] command line tool.
 - All the compression work is done by `ffmpeg`.

+## Usage

+### Synopsis

+*movshrink [-htux]*

+### Description

-- The `movshrink` wrapper simply loops through any files it finds in the current working dir with `.MOV` suffixes, passing them to `ffmpeg` with options configured such that a compressed `mp4` version of the original file will be created.
-- The wrapper will then delete the original `.MOV` file (if -x has been passed as the second command line argument)
+The `movshrink` utility loops through any files it finds in the current working dir with `.MOV` suffixes, passing them to `ffmpeg` with options configured such that a compressed `mp4` version of the original file will be created.
+The original `.MOV` file will then be deleted (if -x has been passed as a command line option).

+The following options are available:

+*-h* Print a brief help message

+*-t* Stop after five iterations

+*-u* Keep going until have looped through all MOV files in the current directory (or until a Ctrl-C interrupt)

+*-x* After each compression, delete the original MOV file

+### Examples

+-  `$ movshrink`: Make compressed copies (mp4) of any files with `.MOV` suffix in the current working directory
+-  `$ movshrink -u`: Same as above
+-  `$ movshrink -t`: Same as above but stop after 5 files have been compressed
+-  `$ movshrink -ux`: Make compressed copies (mp4) of any files with `.MOV` suffix in the current working dir.
+    Original (MOV) files will be *deleted*
+-  `$ movshrink -tx`: Same as above, but stops after 5 files have been compressed
+-  `$ movshrink -h`: print help string

+### Caveats

+Only this programme if all the following apply:

+- You are happy to accept the risk of something going wrong that could result in the loss of your MOV files
+- You understand that the quality of the compressed mp4 files will be lower than you original MOV files
+- You have reviewed the source code and PKGBUILD to make sure you understand and are happy with what they are going to do!

 ## Install